apnadkarni/blt/doc/graph.rst

   performed on *cmdString* before invoking it.

-  If all arguments are specified then a new binding is created, replacing any existing binding for the same *eventSequence* and *bindTag*.
+  If all arguments are specified then a new binding is created, replacing any existing binding for the same *eventSequence* and *tagName*.
 If the first character of *cmdString* is "+" then *command* augments an existing binding rather than replacing it.
-If no *cmdString* argument is provided then the command currently associated with *bindTag* and *eventSequence* (it's an error occurs if there's no such binding) is returned.
-If both *cmdString* and *eventSequence* are missing then a list of all the event sequences for which bindings have been defined for *bindTag*.
+If no *cmdString* argument is provided then the command currently associated with *tagName* and *eventSequence* (it's an error occurs if there's no such binding) is returned.
+If both *cmdString* and *eventSequence* are missing then a list of all the event sequences for which bindings have been defined for *tagName*.

 *pathName* **axis cget** *axisName* *option*
   Returns the current value of the option given by *option* for *axisName*.